Want to know how to start healthy eating habits? Wish you could quit eating junk and have a healthy diet instead?

 From congestive heart failure to morbid obesity, the damage our food choices have on our health is astonishing.
 This affects not only our insides, waistbands, and health but also our pockets.
 High-risk life insurance and doctor’s bills don’t come cheap, which should kick you into high gear to start saying no to your junk food cravings.

-And it’s NOT about trying to lose weight, low carb diets, or intermittent fasting, it’s about making small changes that help you start eating healthy.
+And it’s NOT about trying to lose weight, low carb diets, or intermittent fasting, it’s about making small changes that help you start eating healthier.
 If you’re in and ready to start eating healthy food, keep reading.

 Why Can’t I Stop Eating Junk?